progettazionemauro/django-api/cheatsheet.md

 ### Interaction with fork() with user / application /OS/Hardware
 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/e/e1/Operating_system_placement.svg/165px-Operating_system_placement.svg.png)
+`fork` system call interacts with these components on a Unix-based system:

+**1. User Initiates Action:**

+-   The process starts with a user initiating an action.
+This could involve launching an application or performing some task within an existing application.

+**2. Application Requests New Process (Optional):**

+-   The application itself might not directly call `fork`.
+However, in some cases, an application might request the creation of a new process to handle a specific subtask within the application.
+This would involve the application making a system call (not directly `fork` itself) to the operating system to create a new process.

+**3. Operating System Kernel and fork():**

+-   The core interaction happens at the operating system kernel level.
+When `fork()` is called (either by the application or the kernel itself for some reason), the kernel creates a copy of the existing process.
+This copied process is called the child process, and the original process becomes the parent process.

+**4. Memory and Resource Management:**

+-   The kernel needs to manage resources for both the parent and child processes.
+This includes memory, CPU time, and access to devices.
+-   Initially, both parent and child processes share the same memory space.
+However, a technique called copy-on-write (COW) is often used to optimize memory usage.
+With COW, memory pages are only copied when either process tries to modify them.

+**5. Hardware and Process Execution:**

+-   The hardware itself (CPU, memory, devices) doesn't directly understand `fork`.
+It operates based on instructions provided by the kernel.
+-   The kernel manages the context switching between the parent and child processes, ensuring each gets a slice of CPU time to execute instructions.

+**Overall Interaction Summary:**

+The `fork` system call primarily interacts with the operating system kernel.
+It triggers the creation of a new process and the kernel manages the resource allocation (including memory) for both parent and child processes.
+The hardware executes instructions provided by the kernel for both processes, and the kernel employs context switching to ensure efficient CPU utilization.

+**Important Note:**

+The diagram you sent depicts a high-level view of system components.
+The `fork` system call and process creation happen within the operating system kernel, which is not explicitly shown in the diagram.
 # STANDARD COMMANDS IN DJANGO INSTALLATION#

 1) python3 -m venv venv